BKS Iyengar: The Man Who Took Yoga to the World

 Yehudi Menuhin to Kareena Kapoor, Iyengar taught yoga to them all.

-(This story was first published on 20 August 2015 and is being re-posted from The Quint’s archives to mark BKS Iyengar’s birth anniversary.)
+(This story was first published on 20 August 2015 and is being re-posted from The Quint’s archives to mark BKS Iyengar’s death anniversary.)

 A yogi took over the world, rising gradually, to establish his magical sway over the world.
 His brand of yoga swept the United States and even found place as a verb in the Oxford dictionary.
 In 2004, BKS Iyengar made it to Time magazine’s List of 100 Most Influential People in the World, and the yoga that he gave to the world continues to inspire millions.